How are Electricians Exposed to Asbestos?

 Evaluate My Case

 Mesothelioma is one of the primary long-term health complications electricians may develop as a result of toxic exposure while at work.
 Other asbestos-caused diseases (like asbestosis and pleural plaques) begin with similar cellular damage produced by asbestos fibers stuck within the body.
-Because these dust fibers cannot be removed once they are lodged in the linings of organs, it is paramount to protect electricians from inhaling them in the first place.
+Because these dust fibers cannot be removed once they are lodged in the linings of organs, it is paramount to protect electricians and asbestos exposure from leading into inhalation them in the first place.

 If an electrical worker has worked around loose asbestos dust for too long without respiratory protection, they may begin to develop symptoms of disease.
 The general symptoms of asbestos-related diseases include blood clots, excessive sweating, fatigue, fever, loss of appetite, and unexpected weight loss.